-Wesley Shumar, PhD, Professor and Department Head.
+Wesley Shumar, PhD, Professor of Communication

 Courses/ Research/ Publications/